 We are only getting snippets in the Rand Daily Mail of the worsening situation around South Africa’s borders, but we feel the noose is tightening against apartheid.
 We wish them good luck, and expect to see them fit and well in 12 months’ time.

-Johnno, Rosie and I go to a party at Cyril’s Six in Highlands North where we meet Gayle and her friend Jean, who are both from Bristol in England.
+Johnno, Rosie and I go to a party at Cyril’s Six in Highlands North where we meet Gayle and her friend Julia, who are from Bristol in England.
 They are both dressed in tight fitting black and white luminous-painted skeleton outfits, so that the strobe lighting makes them appear ghost-like, moving in rhythm with the music.
-Apart from Rosie (of course), Gayle and Jean are the most attractive girls at the party and everyone wants to dance with them.
-Johnno tells me “I’m going to ask Gayle to dance”.
+Apart from Rosie (of course), Gayle and Julia are the most attractive girls at the party and everyone wants to dance with them.
+Johnno tells me “I’m going to ask Julia to dance”.
 I wish him luck!
 The girls, both attractive blondes, share a room in the house and I expect there is a queue of guys knocking down their door!
 We don’t see him for the rest of the night.
 We know what he got up to!

 After a drive of about 7 hours, we reach our destination and drive a short way up the coast to an isolated part of the beach where we find a perfect spot to erect the tent.
 There is a flat area of elevated sand dune for the tent, and we lug all the equipment up to it for 180 degree views up and down the coast.
 As the sun disappears behind us, the beer and wine come out and someone gets a campfire started for dinner.
 It’s another perfect setting, looking over the Indian Ocean at dusk, alone on an isolated beach in KwaZulu-Natal.
 Intoxicating.

-Gayle has some sort of wide-eyed innocence which is divine, and is so perfectly dressed that some of us are wondering how she will get on ‘rough camping’, on a remote beach beside the ocean.
+Julia has some sort of wide-eyed innocence which is divine, and is so perfectly dressed that some of us are wondering how she will get on ‘rough camping’, on a remote beach beside the ocean.
 As the beer and wine flow, it seems her innocence is growing and her beautiful blond hair is even more luminous in the light of the fire.
 At some point in the evening, she declares she’s going to change for bed and re-appears around the campfire a minute later wearing a slinky lingerie number!
-Everyone is transfixed by this and Gayle doesn’t seem to realise the effect she is having, dressed in a skimpy wisp of silk while everyone else are still in their dirty jeans and T-shirts!
+Everyone is transfixed by this and Julia doesn’t seem to realise the effect she is having, dressed in a skimpy wisp of silk while everyone else are still in their dirty jeans and T-shirts!

 As the fire dies down, we all decide to call it a night and head for the sleeping bags.
 Although it’s a large tent, it is still small enough to touch the couple next to you and as the bedtime talk dies away, we are left with the sound of the ocean outside and pitch blackness inside the tent.
 But wait, there is movement in the tent, and two of our number are enjoying each other’s company in a double sleeping bag!
 It’s clear that we are all awake at this point, while Johnno and his new friend entertain all of us in the tent with a kind of horizontal dance-song!!
 In the pitch black, our imaginations are running in overdrive!!
-In the morning, Gayle is still looking perfect with not a hair out of place!
+In the morning, Julia is still looking perfect with not a hair out of place!
 How does she do it?

 Johnno sometimes plays tennis at Jubilee Road in Parktown, with Peter and Tony, and he hears they are having a mega-party on the weekend.
 Jubilee Road is a lovely single-storey home, set in large treed surroundings with tennis court and pool.
-Rosie and I pick up Freks from Parktown (Gail Road), and we meet Johnno at the party with Gayle by his side.
+Rosie and I pick up Freks from Parktown (Gail Road), and we meet Johnno at the party with Julia by his side.
 There are masses of people and everyone is having a good time in the house and gardens, which are decked out with lanterns.

 As the party gets into full swing, we notice groups of individuals slipping away into the darkness and someone says there are people on the tennis court enjoying a puff, so the 5 of us go off to investigate.
-We manage to lose Johnno and Gayle on the way, but when we get down to the tennis court a group of about 15 people have congregated in the middle and someone has a joint.
+We manage to lose Johnno and Julia on the way, but when we get down to the tennis court a group of about 15 people have congregated in the middle and someone has a joint.
 Rosie rolls a ‘5-stacker’ (5 rollie papers stuck together to form a long thick joint, about 5 times the size of a normal cigarette) and we join the happy throng.
 This is massive, as we have 2 joints circulating the group, and the atmosphere is laid back.
 Someone sits down, and we all sit down in a circle.
 On the tennis court, the mood is relaxed, the lighting is benign and the music thump, thumps in the background.

 To give the joint lasting effect, we notice that couples are inhaling the smoke from their partners by locking their lips on their partner as they exhale, thus creating a sort of longer lasting effect as the joint is inhaled and exhaled a number of times before the smoke is finally dispersed completely.
 It must substantially increase the effects of the joint, because after a couple of tokes we are all smashed, and the tennis court begins to move ever so slowly!
 I am sharing my smoke, and my lips, with Rosie, which is more pleasant than I care to admit, and Freks is on the opposite side with a friend.